-Sometimes, after multiple pregnancies or large fluctuations in weight, the tissues of the abdominal wall loose their elasticity and natural turgor, becoming lax and flaccid.
+Sometimes, after multiple pregnancies or large fluctuations in weight, the tissues of the abdominal wall lose their elasticity and become lax and flaccid.
 The person may have localized accumulations of fat in the abdomen that have persisted despite exercise.
-Striae (stretch marks) from pregnancies may cover the skin of the lower abdomen and occasionally go as far as the mid-abdominal area.
+Stretch marks from pregnancies may cover the skin of the lower abdomen and occasionally go as far as the mid-abdominal area.
 The purpose of abdominoplasty (tummy tuck) is to eliminate many of these deformities and to give the abdomen a tighter, firmer, and more pleasing contour.

 Unless there is a clear indication for postoperative observation in a hospital, you may go home after tummy tuck surgery.
 You will have a moderate degree of discomfort in the first few days after tummy tuck surgery that is easily controlled with oral pain medication.
-Swelling and discoloration from the tummy tuck surgery will depend on the extent of the procedure, but generally most of it will be gone in a week or two.
+Swelling and discoloration from the tummy tuck surgery will depend on the extent of the procedure, but, generally, most of it will be gone in 1-2 weeks.
 You will be able to return to most usual activities by the end of the first week and resume strenuous exercise in a few weeks.
 A support garment is recommended for approximately 2 months to ensure proper healing.
 Minor changes in sensation are not unusual for a short period after tummy tuck surgery.

 With abdominoplasty, you can dramatically improve your mid-body shape.
 A Virginia tummy tuck can permanently remove fat, tighten loose muscles, and trim excess skin.
 There are different kinds of abdominoplasty, ranging from a complete tummy tuck to minimal incision operations that address specific problems in the abdomen.